 Overwatering

 If your tree gets too much water, you could see the same result – yellow leaves.
-A condition called chlorosis occurs when leaves don’t have enough chlorophyll, which is the green pigment in leaves.
-One reason for chlorosis is a lack of proper iron levels in the soil.
-Iron is necessary for the leaves to turn that vibrant, dark green hue that makes them so lush and beautiful.
-Overwatering is one of the primary reasons for this lack of iron and the yellow leaves that go with it.
+Chlorosis occurs when leaves don’t have enough chlorophyll, the green pigment in leaves.
+One reason for chlorosis is the soil’s lack of proper iron levels.
+Iron is necessary for the leaves to turn that vibrant, dark green hue that makes them lush and beautiful.
+Overwatering is a primary cause of the lack of iron and the resulting yellow leaves.

 Pests

 Pests are another reason your leaves are looking less than green this summer.
-Like overwatering, certain insect infestations can cause chlorosis.
+Like overwatering, specific insect infestations can cause chlorosis.
 The most common are aphids and pine beetles.
-Both are treatable if you only have a small amount of the pests.
-If you have an infestation, your trees will require proper treatment to get rid of the insects and save your trees.
+Both are treatable if you only have a small number of pests.
+If you have an infestation, your trees will require proper treatment to eliminate the insects and save your trees.

 Disease

-There are many diseases that can turn your trees from lush and green to sparse and yellow.
+Many diseases can turn your trees from lush and green to sparse and yellow.
 Powdery mildew is one.
-In the south where the weather is humid, mildew diseases are not uncommon, and they can lead to yellowing tree leaves if left untreated.
-Powdery mildew starts out looking like dust on your tree leaves but can cause your tree to stop growing and die.
+In the South, where the weather is humid, mildew diseases are not uncommon, and they can lead to yellowing tree leaves if left untreated.
+Powdery mildew initially appears as dust on your tree leaves, but it can ultimately cause your tree to stop growing and die.

 Environment

 Losing leaves in the middle of summer can be incredibly frustrating, but there’s help.
-If you’re seeing yellow leaves in summer, contact the team at Engram’s Tree Service today and speak with a certified arborist to schedule the proper care your trees need.
+If you see yellow leaves in summer, contact Engram’s Tree Service team today and speak with a certified arborist to schedule proper care for your trees.